BTU to Tons Converter: Convert Cooling Capacity Units Instantly

 Copy the code below to embed this calculator on your website

-Understanding BTU to Tons Conversion: Essential for HVAC and Refrigeration
+Understanding BTU to Tons Conversion in HVAC Systems

 The BTU to Tons Conversion Formula